mgreenecon/starter-hugo-academic-1/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am an Economics DPhil Candidate at the University of Oxford.
+My research interests include the intersection of economic development and finance, particularly in relation to payment systems, digital innovation, climate, and international economics.

+Disclaimer: All views expressed on this site are my own and do not necessarily reflect the position of any institutions with which I am affiliated.
 {style="text-align: justify;"}